MicroFocus/octane-ci-java-sdk/README.md

 ```

 <br>
-## SCM data
+## Submitting Source Control Management (SCM) Data

-SCM data - data provided by Source Control Management tool about changes in source code reflected in a specific CI build.
+SCM data are provided by the Source Control Management tool about changes in source code reflected in a specific CI build.
 SCM data should be submitted to ALM Octane as part of the ```CIEvent``` DTO.
 ```
 ciEvent.setScmData(scmData);
 ```

 <br>
-## Pipeline structure
+## ALM Octane Pipeline Structure

 ALM Octane pipelines represent the flow of the CI server jobs and steps.
-Pipeline provides a clear, multi-level, analytic view of specific CI process, CI runs and their status to track and monitor product quality and progress.
+Pipeline provides a clear, multi-level, analytic view of specific CI process, CI runs and their status so you can track product quality and progress.

-ALM Octane pipeline supports hierarchical structure of pipeline nodes.
-Any ```PipelineNode``` can contain list of internal phases and list of post build phases.
+ALM Octane pipeline supports a hierarchical structure of pipeline nodes.
+Any ```PipelineNode``` can contain a list of internal phases and list of post-build phases.
 Each ```PipelinePhase``` in turn contains a list of child pipeline nodes.

-Pipeline nodes in internal phases represent CI nodes that complete their execution before post build phases start to execute.
+Pipeline nodes in internal phases represent CI nodes that complete their execution before post-build phases start to execute.
 Each internal phase should contain nodes that are running in parallel.

 This structure is used for correct pipeline representation in ALM Octane.
 This way in ALM Octane, it is possible to see the flow of steps in the CI server, including which steps run in sequence and which steps run as parts of other steps.

 <br>
-## CI build
+## Providing CI Build Information

-ALM Octane server may ask for a specific build information of some pipeline.
-Two ```CIPluginServices``` methods need to be implemented for this matter:
+The ALM Octane server may ask for a specific build information of some pipeline.
+To provide the information, implement two ```CIPluginServices``` methods:

 ```java
 SnapshotNode getSnapshotByNumber(String ciJobId, String buildCiId, boolean subTree)
 ```
->_Provides Snapshot of the specified CI Build of the specified CI Job._
+>_This provides a snapshot of the specified CI build of the specified CI job._

 <br>
 ```java
 SnapshotNode getSnapshotLatest(String ciJobId, boolean subTree)
 ```
->_Provides Snapshot of the latest CI Build of the specified CI Job_
+>_This provides a snapshot of the latest CI build of the specified CI job._

 <br>
-The main DTOs for CI build snapshots are ```SnapshotNode``` and ```SnapshotPhase```, that provide the same hierarchical structure described in the Pipeline structure section.
-This way ALM Octane user can also see the build number, the last run date, the run status, and the duration of the run.
+The main DTOs for CI build snapshots are ```SnapshotNode``` and ```SnapshotPhase```.
+These provide the same hierarchical structure described in the [Pipeline Structure](#alm-octane-pipeline-structure) section and allow the ALM Octane user to see the build number, the last run date, the run status, and the duration of the run.

 <br>
-## Test results
+## Providing Test Results

-Test results for specific build are provided by ```CIPluginServices.getTestsResult``` method.
+Test results for a specific build are provided by ```CIPluginServices.getTestsResult``` method.

 ```java
 TestsResult getTestsResult(String jobId, String buildNumber)
 ```
->_Provides tests result report for the specific build. ```TestResult``` DTO should contain a list of all test runs (```TestRun```) that were executed in the job cpecified by the ```jobId```._
+>_This provides test result report for the specific build.
+The ```TestResult``` DTO should contain a list of all test runs (```TestRun```) that were executed in the job specified by the ```jobId```._

 <br>
 Each ```TestRun``` object represents a single test that ran in a specific CI build.
-It contains all the information of this specific test, run result status (```TestRunResult``` enum) and error information in case the test failed.
-Also a url to the test report page can be provided via ```setExternalReportUrl()``` method.
+It contains all the information of this specific test, the run result status (```TestRunResult``` enum) and error information if the test failed.
+Also a url to the test report page can be provided with the ```setExternalReportUrl()``` method.